grumpycoders/pcsx-redux/docs/web_server.md

 `/api/v1/assembly/symbols`

-The above expects a `.map` file with symbols and addresses, which will be loaded in redux.
-The map file should contain one pair of `symbol address` for each line. e.g `Foo 80010000` would load the symbol `Foo` in the address `0x80010000`.
+The above expects a `.map` file with symbols and addresses, which will be merged with the current symbols already loaded in redux.
+The map file should contain a pair of `symbol address` for each line. e.g `Foo 80010000` would load the symbol `Foo` in the address `0x80010000`.

 `/api/v1/cpu/cache?function=<value>`